connectrpc/connectrpc.com/src/content/docs/docs/protocol.md

 If the client omits **Accept-Encoding**, servers must assume that the client accepts the **Content-Encoding** used for the request if present.
 Servers must assume that all clients accept "identity" as their least preferred encoding, even when **Accept-Encoding** is omitted.
-Servers should treat **Accept-Encoding** as a list of equal preference and decide an appropriate encoding based on it.
+Servers must use the same encoding as **Content-Encoding** when it is not identity.
+When it is identity, servers should treat **Accept-Encoding** as a list of equal preference and decide an appropriate encoding based on it.
 Clients must not include quality values in **Accept-Encoding**.

 If the client uses an unsupported **Content-Encoding**, servers should return an error with code "unimplemented" and a message listing the supported encodings.